geo-ant/blog/_posts/2020-03-10-immutability-in-cpp-part-1.md

 };
 ```
-Not crazy, but there is a few things that are different from the usual object oriented way.
+Not crazy, but there are a few things that are different from the usual object oriented way.

 ## The Constructor
 The state of the object is initialized at construction.
 After that it cannot be changed.
 That means the constructor of this immutable class is the central place that has to enforce the invariants of the class.
 Here we could for example throw an exception if the number of steps for any player is negative or exceeds `MAX_STEPS`.

 ## Member Variables and Functions
 All member variables and member functions are public.
 The member variables are constants, the functions are `const` qualified.
-That makes it uneccessary to encapsulate members because they cannot be changed from the outside.
+That makes it unnecessary to encapsulate members because they cannot be changed from the outside.
 Thus we have no getter and setter functions.
 We just access the steps of the two players by directly accessing the array:

 ```c++
 game_state game;